lexize/ResPackAutoUpdater/README.md

 ## Can author download exploit in your pc with this mod?
 Literally no. But she/he can put zip bomb into pack...
 And this is doesn't under my control, sorry.
 So, download packs only from places you trust :)

+## Can you update respacks right without restarting game?
+Yes!
+Just type `/aureload` in your chat!

 # For Authors
 ## Pack configuration
 #### Does mod supports folder packs?